Machine Lifecycle

 'entry' => ['logOrderCreated', 'notifyCustomer'],

-// These run when machine starts
+// These run after root entry

 ],

-]3.
+→ {machine}.finish3.
 Sending Events

 $state = $machine->send(['type' => 'PAY', 'amount' => 99.99]);This triggers the Transition Execution process (detailed below).